NLeSC/guide/README.md

-# Project Guide
+# Guide

-This is a guide to projects at the Netherlands eScience Center.
+This is a guide to projects and software developent at the Netherlands eScience Center.
 It both serves as a source of information for exactly how we work at NLeSC, and as a basis for discussions and reaching consensus on this topic.

-Read this book at https://nlesc.gitbooks.io/project-guide, or view the source and contribute at https://github.com/NLeSC/project-guide.
+Read this book at https://nlesc.gitbooks.io/guide, or view the source and contribute at https://github.com/NLeSC/guide.